jstrchn/website/content/home/about.md

 # Biography

-I am a postdoctoral researcher in the Social Mind and Body lab at the Central European University Department of Cognitive Science.
-My research interests are largely in social cognition with a particular focus on coordination in joint action.
+I am a postdoctoral researcher in the [Social Mind and Body lab](http://somby.ceu.edu) at the Central European University [Department of Cognitive Science](https://cognitivescience.ceu.edu).
+My research broadly looks at social cognition and how thinking about other people affects our own decisions and actions.

+Before joining the department at CEU, I completed my PhD at the University of York under the supervision of [Professor Steve Tipper](https://www.york.ac.uk/psychology/staff/academicstaff/steventipper/), looking at incidental social learning from gaze cues.